Strands Agents vs Microsoft AutoGen

 🔴DeveloperAI Development Platforms

-AWS open-source SDK for building AI agents in Python with model-driven tool orchestration and built-in conversation memory.
+AWS open-source SDK for building AI agents in Python and TypeScript with model-driven tool orchestration, multi-provider LLM support, and native AWS deployment options.

 Was this helpful?